oVirt/ovirt-site/source/feature/uirefreshsynchronization.html.md

 *   **Complete**: Solution implementation in initial stages, dependent on merge of [Features/Design/FrontendRefactor](Features/Design/FrontendRefactor)
 *   **Complete**: Identify existing issues
-*   In progress: Design solution based on the existing issues.
+*   In progress: Design solution based on the existing issues and proposed solutions.

 # Existing problems